Nov 22, 17 08:40 AM

 The incident occurred in Bangalore, India, where the eight-year-old male cat injured six people.

-The rescue effort lasted 10 hours before the animal was cornered and eventually tranquilised.
+The rescue effort lasted 10 hours before the cat was cornered and eventually tranquilised.

 Senior police official, S Boralingaiah, described why the operation lasted so long.